-- ➤ Must ideally be placed beneath the waterline for optimal yield/output. - →Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump. - ➤ Composed of the 12 or 24 Volt motor and the 120 or 230 Volt motor. - ➤ Must be installed in a ventilated space. - > A fuse holder is provided.
+- > Must ideally be placed beneath the waterline for optimal yield/output. - → Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump. - > Composed of the 12 Volt or 24 Volt motor the 230 Volt or 120 Volt motor. - Must be installed in a ventilated space. - > A fuse holder is provided.